 Your License is not Yet Suspended.

-Your attorney will acquire any non-privileged discovery, such as the offense reports prior to the hearing.
+Your legal representative will acquire any non-privileged discovery, such as the offense reports prior to the hearing.

-Exactly what is The Texas ALR Process
+What is The Texas ALR Process

-- A $125 Reinstatement Cost is needed prior to the renewal or issuance of a motorist license.
+- A $125 Reinstatement Cost is needed prior to the renewal or issuance of a driver license.

 - $10 for each year of temporary license